andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 Putting extensibility into the hands of customers also gives us great insights into where the market is going.
 If we see an extension being implemented again and again through the use of custom code, that is a validation of that feature and an opportunity to add in the core product.

 Multi-Factor Authentication came about this way.
 MFA was not a switch on the dashboard initially.
 It was merely a rule you applied to your account.
 Over time, our customers' usage of this rule indicated MFA was an important feature to have in the core product.

+For more examples, take a look at our [rules repository](https://github.com/auth0/rules) on Github.
+Every single one comes from a real-world customer use case.

+> **"Every event in the life cycle of the user can be expressed through code and in that way we can support any backend out there in a flash.
+No matter how customers encrypt or hash passwords; whatever they do is supported because they can provide the details using custom code."**<br />
+> Sandrino di Mattia - Engineering Lead

 ## Summary